zslayton/stomp-rs/README.md

 stomp-rs
 =====
 `stomp-rs` aspires to provide a full STOMP 1.2 client implementation for the Rust programming language.
-It is in an alpha state and should not be used.
+It is in an alpha state and should not be used in production code.

 ### Example stomp-rs code